Special Educational Needs & Disability

 ‘Pupils with SEND are well supported and make good progress from their individual starting points.
 These pupils receive well-targeted academic support and make improved progress as a result.’
 OFSTED, May 2019

-Our Special Educational Needs Co-ordinator (SENCo) is Mrs Kelly Gilmour Email SENCO
+Our Special Educational Needs Co-ordinator (SENCo) is Mrs Ellen Mothersdale Email SENCO

 Our SENCo is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with SEN. The SENCo will liaise regularly with class teachers and monitor pupil progress.
 Where progress is slower than expected, further interventions and/or support will be planned.